Every year, the U.S. Department of Defense (DoD) conducts cruel trauma training exercises

 in which animals are used as "stand-ins" for wounded soldiers.
 Medical officers at military installations across the nation critically injure thousands of live animals before killing them.
 In trauma training exercises, live pigs are shot

-, stabbed, and set on fire and live goats have their legs broken with bolt cutters and cut off with shears.
+, stabbed, and set on fire and live goats have their legs broken and cut off with shears.
 These animals are also often forced to suffer through hellish conditions as they are transported to facilities for this training.

 Not only is this inhumane, the DoD is also putting soldiers' lives at risk by using animals in these exercises.
 The anatomies and physiologies of pigs and goats are drastically different than those of humans.
 Therefore, the procedures learned by cutting apart animals will not translate to treating humans.